veekaybee/textedit/python_packaging_post.md

 ```

+These kinds of refactoring tasks will become important as we start to understand how many files, or modules, reference each other in a package.

 We're also going to slightly modify wordcount to return a value instead of print so we don't double-print:

 ```